How The Garden Bridge Fell Down: LBC's In-Depth Investigation

 Meanwhile, it becomes harder and harder to cross the river in east London, where two more river crossings are planned.
 (Incidentally, another Theo Usherwood exclusive is that those crossings have rocketed in price, from £250m to £1bn so that a handful of Russian oligarchs can sail their luxury yachts to St Katherine's Dock).

-And it seems that things could be starting to come unstuck for Boris's big project.
+That was when things started to come unstuck for Boris's big project.

 Kate Hoey, the MP for Vauxhall, where the bridge will land on the Southbank, told LBC: "A Garden Bridge might be a lovely idea, but it's not the right time, it's not the right place and local residents don't want it.